koelslaw/documentation/topics/vmware/vmware-configuration.md

 1. Press `esc` to log out

 # Upload Media to Datastore
+**Note:** this could be a bit different, specifically around the Storage considerations.
+I recommend you update the documentation with your specific environment.

 1. Point your browser to `https://esxi-managment-ip` from the [Platform Management](../platform-management.md) page
 1. Log in with your user credential pair from the [Platform Management](../platform-management.md) page